Kong/kong/CONTRIBUTING.md

 Before submitting your Pull Request please make sure to:

+- Make the Pull Request against the `next` branch.
+If it's an urgent bugfix, then use the `master` branch.
 - Include tests with your changes.
 If your changes introduce a new feature, please include tests with it.
 If it fixes a bug, please create a test to validate the fix.
 - Rebase your commits.
 It may be that new commits have been introduced on the branch your are opening your Pull Request against.
 Rebasing will update your branch with the most resent code and make your changes easier to review.
 - Consider squashing your commits.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.
 As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.